ad132p/imdb2mongodb/README.md

 Download the datasets with download_datasets.sh script

-Then run python3 buildCollections/buildCollections.py <directory with datasets>
+Then run python3 buildCollections/buildCollections.py and inform the directory with datasets as an argument to the script.

 Enjoy.